 Legend has it that the swallows return to the Mission as its sanctuary.
 The miracle of the “Swallows” of Capistrano takes place each year at Mission San Juan Capistrano, on March 19th on St. Joseph’s Day.
 As the faithful little birds fly their way back to the most famous mission in California, the village of San Juan Capistrano has a huge annual fiesta.
 Visitors from all over the world and all walks of life gather around to witness the “miracle” of the return of the swallows.
 Between March and October the swallows can be seen building their nests on the ruins.
 They start their migration back to Argentina in October.

 Today, Mission San Juan Capistrano is renowned as the “Jewel of the Missions,” a monument to California’s multi-cultural history, embracing a Native American, Spanish, Mexican, European and American heritage.
-If you’re history lovers, like my familia, then make sure to put visiting Mission San Juan Capistrano on your bucket list.
+If you’re history lovers, like my familia, then make sure to put visiting Mission San Juan Capistrano with kids on your bucket list.

 Mission San Juan Capistrano